 Trzciniec Culture (1900 BCE)

 This difficult-to-pronounce culture originated along the Dnieper River.
-This culture produced more advanced metalwork, including intricate silver and gold artifacts.
-They also cremated their dead and buried them in the ground.
+They produced more advanced metalwork, including intricate silver and gold artifacts.
+Also, they also cremated their dead and buried them in the ground.

 Lusatian Culture (1300 BCE)

 After Trzciniec Culture (say that five times fast), came Lusatian Culture.
 Lusatian Culture saw the transition from the Bronze Age to the Iron Age in Poland.
 One of their more well-known settlements is Biskupin, located in central Poland.

 Additionally, Lusatians dug many storage pits near their settlements.
 They lined these pits with stones, and stored all sorts of goods in them.

 An example of a storage pit.